Zaravira/LH_SVDroneDesyncFix/README.md

 This means getting used to their new behaviour, they pick targets based on proximity to your own ship.
 This means:
 1) Early game, your attack drones are fixated with covering your behind, instead of going off on their own.
-2) You can 'aim' drones by positioning your ship near priority targets.
+2) You can 'aim' automatic drones by positioning your ship near priority targets.
 3) Repair drones looking for a target will prioritise your ship for repairs.

 # Limitations